How To Become A Qualified Swimming Instructor In The UK

 • Gain confidence in teaching swimmers of all abilities

 You need to be 16 years of age to join and have completed the Award in Swimming Teaching course.
 It’s important to note that the Swim England Level 1 qualification doesn’t count here, so it’s wise to carefully choose which governing body you’d prefer to train with at the start.

-The course costs about £500 and is run over 6 days as an intensive course or alternatively over a number of weekends which might suit people who are working full time better.
+The course costs vary from about £350-£450 depending on the region, and is run over 3 or 4 days as an intensive course or alternatively over a number of weekends which might suit people who are working full time better.
 You also have the option to add additional specialised qualifications later – which will teach you how to instruct people with disabilities or pre-school children.